You Wouldn't Steal a Car: Background

 The trailers were a joint effort between the Motion Picture Association of America (now the MPA), seven major film studios, and the National Association of Theatre Owners (now Cinema United).
-It debuted in theaters on July 12, 2004, and on home media on July 27.
-It appeared in theaters internationally from 2004 until 2008, and on many commercial DVDs as an often-unskippable segment preceding the main menu.
+It debuted in theaters on June 8, 2004, and on home media on July 27.
+It appeared in theaters internationally from 2004 until 2008.

-The trailer was directed, shot, and edited by the Idea Place, a Warner Bros. in-house advertising agency, but the messaging was collectively agreed on by all participating film studios and the MPA.
-Shooting took place on the Paramount Pictures studio lot.
+The trailer was directed, filmed, and edited by the Idea Place, a Warner Bros. in-house advertising agency, but the messaging was collectively agreed on by all participating film studios and the MPA.
+Filming took place on the Paramount Pictures studio lot.